alifwahid/alifwahid.github.io/_posts/2018-12-26-social-media-are-failed-marketplaces.md

 such matching markets.
 Consider the example of a kidney exchange based on voluntary participation, as it is illegal to buy or sell human organs in nearly every country.
 Hence any kind of organ exchange is strictly treated as a mutual gift.
-However, the prohibition of putting a price on human organs is not something that would automatically harm those who are not involved in the actual transaction, although there are plenty of future possibilities of harm that Roth discusses in detail.
+However, putting a price on human organs is not something that would automatically harm those who are not involved in the actual transaction, although there are plenty of future possibilities for harm that Roth discusses in detail.
 So repugnance is attached to a transaction that some people would like to engage in, but which is forbidden by everyone else even if it harms no one (at least not immediately).

 Roth doesn't take sides on the issue of whether repugnant transactions ought to be allowed or not.
 Instead, he does an excellent job of articulating and